-The Defra-funded Farming in Protected Landscapes Programme in Cranborne Chase AONB is open for applications
+The Defra-funded Farming in Protected Landscapes Programme in Cranborne Chase National Landscape is open for applications

 Farming in Protected Landscapes is a programme of funding for one-off projects covering these areas of work, not an agri-environment scheme.

-See a summary of the 2021/2022 projects happening across Cranborne Chase AONB
+See a summary of the 2021-2023 projects happening across Cranborne Chase National Landscape

 Farming in Protected Landscapes